OWNER & RESIDENT A-Z

 All residents whose names have been reported to the Property Manager have full used of all our facilities such as the lounge, swimming pool, deck and BBQ.

 Sometimes owners will have visitors or house-guests or will lend their Units to friends for short periods and it is important to remember that our recreation facilities are only available to permanent (registered) residents and accompanied visitors or guests.
 Under our Rules and our insurance, guests and visitors may only use the lounge, deck, BBQ and recreation facilities if accompanied by a resident.
-If you intend to allow friends to use your Unit while you are away it is very important that you inform the Superintendent so that he, our Security Service and, if necessary, the emergency services are aware of who is living in the building.
+If you intend to allow friends to use your Unit while you are away it is very important that you inform the Superintendent so that he and, if necessary, the emergency services are aware of who is living in the building.
 The owner remains fully responsible for ensuring that their visitors and guests know and obey our Rules and procedures.
 If a visitor or guest breaks our Rules or does not follow our procedures for things such as garbage and recycling the Corporation can take action against the Unit owner and the cost of repairs of any damage caused to the common elements by a guest or visitor will be charged to the Unit owner.

 VISITORS PARKING See: PARKING